status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Systemd will also ensure your validator keeps running when you exit your ssh session (`Ctrl-C`) and/or switch off your laptop.

-For the details on how to do this, see [this page](./beacon-node-systemd.md).
+For the details on how to do this, see our [systemd guide](./beacon-node-systemd.md).

 ### Overclocking

-While you shouldn't need to, if you're feeling adventurous and want to try and squeeze out some extra performance out of your Pi's CPU, see [this guide](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#overclocking-the-pi) by Joe Clapis.
+While you shouldn't need to, if you're feeling adventurous and want to try and squeeze out some extra performance out of your Pi's CPU, see the [overclocking guide](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#overclocking-the-pi) by Joe Clapis.

 !!! note
     We have since improved performance in several ways which should make a vanilla Pi perform well.